metagriffin/dnssync/README.rst

 ==========================

-The `dnssync` script allows DNS zones hosted at various DNS providers to be synchronized with local bind-style zone files.
-This allows the DNS zones to be easily version-controlled, if the service provider does not directly support that.
+The `dnssync` script allows DNS zones hosted at various DNS providers to be synchronized with local bind-style text zone files.
+This allows the DNS zones to be easily version-controlled, even if the service provider does not directly support that.

 Currently supported DNS service providers: